CNAChino/call-event-service/README.md

 # Call Event Service 1.0

+A sample application using the technologies:
+* Spring Boot - for running the application and take advantage of framework features.
+* gRPC - RPC protocol framework for sending event data to the backend
+* Docker - run the application in a container
+* NGINX - load balancer
+* Neo4J - Graph DB

-A data collector and processing system for voice call events.
-The following information is included in the event:
+This sample application collects and process voice call events.
+The following information is included in the call event:

 * Mobile Network Code (MNC)
 * Mobile Country Code (MCC)